gitlabhq/gitlabhq/doc/development/what_requires_downtime.md

 GitLab allows you to work around this by using `Gitlab::Database::MigrationHelpers#add_concurrent_foreign_key`.
-This method ensures that when PostgreSQL is used no downtime is needed.
+This method ensures that no downtime is needed.

 ## Removing Foreign Keys